 A major chunk of our business communications is driven through emails.
 According to Forbes, an email will continue to hold a rooted place for formal communication even in the far future.
 Since everything is turning into online biz, marketers are also getting more focused on email marketing.
 It is estimated that around 306.4 billion emails were sent out and received every day in 2020 and the numbers have been on the rise since then.

-Be it addressed to your potential customer, your internal team, or your clients; be it for meeting follow-ups, proposal reviews, or a simple sync meeting with the team; the context and clarity of the email body decide how impactfully it works for you.
+Be it addressed to your potential customer, your internal team, or your clients; be it for meeting follow-ups, marketing proposal reviews, or a simple sync meeting with the team; the context and clarity of the email body decide how impactfully it works for you.

 Formulation of a structured email requires skill, creativity, information, and the right bit of empathy.
 You wouldn't want the reader to drift apart without even reaching the end of the email.
 More so, when you are in their inbox to invite them for a meeting.
 The first step to having a successful meeting with your clients or perhaps anybody is to write a perfect meeting invitation email.